EMar1066/EMar1066.github.io/_posts/2025-07-30-operational.md

 ## a) Understanding Constraints and Benefits of different technologies
 ### i) Platform Logic and Pedagogical Choice: Mentimeter, Panopto, and Moodle
-I first encountered Moodle while teaching at Queen’s University in the early 2010s.
-It was serviceable but awkward, built around folders and click-depth rather than clarity.
-By 2017, I had shifted to D2L, which offered more flexibility in conditional release and quiz logic, but also introduced complexity that often exceeded the needs of a course.
-At the University of Birmingham in 2021, I worked with Canvas.
-It offered a cleaner design and better integration with Turnitin, but its default structures—auto-generated calendars, rigid sequencing that often clashed with term schedules.
-Now, in 2024, I find myself back in Moodle at Greenwich.
-It has changed little.
-The scroll-of-death remains.
-The folder logic remains.
-The editing pane is still buried in a settings menu.
-It feels less like a platform that has evolved, and more like one that has survived.

-At Greenwich, I built a asynchronous delivery framework inside Moodle to support hybrid lectures and increase resilience during periods of staff or student absence.
-The shell design was intentionally sparse—one section per week, clearly labelled sessions, downloadable PDFs rather than embedded documents, and minimal folder nesting.
-I avoided Moodle’s “completion tracking” feature, having observed in past modules that students began to treat the course as a checklist rather than an intellectual process.
-Navigational friction and overcomplexity were stripped out wherever possible.

-Panopto recordings were produced for every lecture but explicitly framed as review material.
-I regularly reminded students that the recordings were not substitutes for engagement or participation; they were scaffolds useful for reinforcement, revisiting worked examples, or catching up when circumstances prevented attendance.
-Recordings were not segmented or heavily edited.
-Their utility came from immediacy, not production value.

-Across all these platforms, I made selective use of available features rather than adopting tools wholesale.
-The VLEs differed in interface and logic, but the core constraint was the same: a platform’s structure is not the pedagogy.
-The work lay in minimising distraction, reducing ambiguity, and keeping students oriented on the learning, not the interface.
+I first used Moodle at Queen’s University in the early 2010s.
+At that time, it relied heavily on folder structures and lacked visual clarity.
+In 2017–2019, I moved to D2L, which introduced conditional release logic, advanced quiz functions, and integrated assessment flows.
+While flexible, its complexity often outweighed its benefits for straightforward module delivery.

+In 2021, I taught using Canvas at the University of Birmingham.
+It offered stronger integration with Turnitin and had a cleaner interface, but its rigid module sequencing and auto-generated calendar features limited flexibility mid-term.

+Since 2023, I’ve been using Moodle again at the University of Greenwich.
+I rebuilt asynchronous delivery shells to support hybrid teaching and make lectures resilient to disruption.
+Each shell followed a standard format: one section per week, clear session titles, downloadable PDFs, and no folder nesting.
+I deliberately excluded “completion tracking,” which in previous courses had encouraged checklist behaviours rather than conceptual learning.

+Lecture recordings were delivered via Panopto.
+All lectures were recorded with voice, slides, smartboard and captions.
+These were integrated into Moodle for reference and review, but clearly signposted as supplemental, not primary, learning materials.

+The main constraints across platforms involved layout rigidity, content management overhead, and poor adaptation to mobile use.
+The benefits included reliable content access, multimodal recording, and integrated assessment workflows.
+My platform use was shaped by a consistent aim: to reduce ambiguity and ensure students could locate and use core materials without distraction.

 ### Reflection
 ### Evidence